gabecampb/gabecampb.github.io/docs/files.md

 ## POSIX Files

-This is just a short note about the POSIX files API, and doesn't cover all of the details.
+This is just a short note about the POSIX files API, and it doesn't cover all of the details.

 There are 5 operations implemented by the kernel: open, close, read, write,